CL Parchment 770 433 1

 Debunking Western Bit Misconceptions and Understanding Leverage

-Prevalent trends in the discussion of horsemanship, and in particular discussions regarding western bits have been marred by misconceptions.
-The misinformed labeling of these bits as harsh or severe disregards their design, proper application, as well as the required training of the rider and horse.
-To address this misinformation, I have written a two-part article on traditional western bits.
-Through well-referenced information, I aim to correct these misconceptions and provide a confident understanding of western riding and skills.
+The misinformed labeling of western bits as harsh or severe disregards their design, proper application, as well as the required training of the rider and horse.
+Through well-referenced information, I aim to correct these misconceptions and provide a confident understanding of the basis of western riding and skills.
+Hence, I am writing nothing new.
+I make no claim to originality of this content.
+Quite the opposite.
+I want the reader to explore existing good reference material to learn the principles behind western bits and riding, and experience the results of proper application of the principles to their riding.

 To fully grasp the principles behind the gear and training of horse and rider associated with western horsemanship, it is crucial to refer to the wealth of knowledge accumulated over hundreds of years.
-Extracting the principle, as Dr. Deb Bennett suggests, allows us to comprehend the “why” behind certain practices and behaviors, determining their relevance in different situations.1 Dr. Jordan Peterson’s statement, “Ritual lasts long after the reasons have been forgotten,” resonates within horsemanship.
-We must not discard the ritual without understanding the reason or risk relearning the reasons through suffering.
+Extracting the principle, as Dr. Deb Bennett suggests, allows us to comprehend why certain practices and behaviors have evolved, hence allowing us to determine their relevance in different situations.1 Dr. Jordan Peterson’s statement: “Ritual lasts long after the reasons have been forgotten,” resonates within horsemanship.
+We must not discard the ritual without first understanding the reason.
+To do so, risks relearning the reasons often through suffering of the horse and rider.

 To begin the extraction of western bit principles, we will break down this amassed knowledge into understandable pieces.
 In Part I, we will examine the mechanics of the bit and explore the appropriate application of well-understood mechanical lever models.
 By doing so, we will debunk misconceptions about force and pressure when applied to horses and their bits and address the inconsistently applied concept of severity.
 In Part 2, we will further explore the mechanical principles of western bits and their applicability to traditional western horsemanship.

-I believe that many will be surprised to learn that numerous sources on levers and leverage application in Western leverage bits often misapply the information.
-I have provided a reference to a video showcasing an experiment I conducted to verify and validate the correct method.
+I believe that many will be surprised to learn that numerous sources on levers and leverage application regarding Western leverage bits often misapply the information.
+To provide further assurance to the reader, I have provided a reference to a video showcasing an experiment I conducted to verify and validate the correct method of leverage analogy to bits.

 By extracting the principles of the bits, we will understand why the potential of the western leverage bits to apply force and its potential to inflict pain simply shouldn’t matter.
 That potential is just as great with any mishandled bit.
 Before we delve further into the subject, I want to emphasize a couple of important points.